Robert Andrews (actor)

 Robert Tobias Andrews (born Reginald Frank Andrews; 20 February 1895 – 17 January 1976) was a British stage and film actor.
 He is perhaps best known as the long-term companion of Ivor Novello.

 Early life

-Robert Andrews was born in Camden Town, the son of Walter Andrews (1861–1935), a horse bus inspector, and his wife Ada Harriet, née Judd (1864–1946).
+Robert Andrews was born in Camden Town, the son of Walter Andrews (1861–1935), a horse-drawn omnibus inspector, and his wife Ada Harriet, née Judd (1864–1946).
 He was the younger brother of actress Maidie Andrews.

 Career

 Andrews began his stage acting career at age eleven.
 He made his first stage appearance in the play Shore Acres in 1906.
 His child actor contemporaries included Noël Coward and Philip Tonge.
 Coward referred to Andrews as Tonge's "only serious rival" among the "boy actors" of the London theatre.